Snake Plant Care

 How often should you water a Snake plant?

-For being such an easy going plant, it does have one downfall that can take your plant down… too much water.
-Always make sure the soil of your plant is completely dry before watering it again.
+For being such an easy going plant, snake plant does have one downfall that can take your plant down… too much water.

 Sansevieria plant

-I am a huge believer in watering plants once a week (my watering day is Fridays).
+I am a huge believer in watering plants once a week (my watering day is Friday).
 However, in reality, on Friday’s I simply walk around to all of my plants and give them a check.
 Most plants need a weekly watering, however that is not the case for Snake Plants – I still give them a weekly check, though.

 Water your Snake Plants about every other week.
 Soggy soil will cause root rot and can lead to the death of your plant.
 During winter, reduce watering to monthly, or whenever the soil is dry to the touch.
 Always err on the side of under watering with a snake plant.